quiver-dev/quiver-analytics-godot-plugin/README.md

 The plugin will automatically add the following default properties to all events:

 * "$platform": The platform the game is running on.
 Can be either "Windows", "macOS", "Linux", "FreeBSD", "NetBSD", "OpenBSD", "BSD", "Android", "iOS", or "Web".
 Custom builds may yield other values.
-* "$session_id": The unique session identifier for this event.
-A session starts when the game launches and ends when the game is exited.
 * "$debug": Whether this event came from a debug build of the game.
 Both editor and debug versions of export templates will set debug to true.
 You can use this to filter out events created during development.
-* "$export_template": Whether this event came from a build using an export template, whether it is debug or release.
+* "$export_template": Whether this event came from a build using an export template, regardless if it is a debug or release build.

 All default property names start with a "$".